 Though certainly not as refined as their continental cousins, king cakes are sweet, garish pleasures.
 I confess I was surprised at how good this recipe was.
 Having eaten nothing but dried out mail-order king cakes for years, this one was tender and delicious.
 The liquid butter yields a slightly denser crumb than a traditional brioche dough would, though I’d still be interested to try this using my standard brioche dough, since I think that would amp up both the color and the flavor (of the interior).
 Still there’s no beating this recipe for maximum return on a minimum investment of time and effort.
-Begin by sifting your flour into the bowl of your mixer:
+Begin by assembling your ingredients.
+Sift your flour into the bowl of your mixer:

 Add in all your dry ingredients and stir with the beater (paddle) to distribute them.